markdown-it/markdown-it-emoji/README.md

 - __shortcuts__ (Object) - rewrite default shortcuts
   - example: `{ "smile": [ ":)", ":-)" ], "laughing": ":D" }`

-Differences in browser.
-If you load script directly into the page, without package system, module will add itself globally with name `markdownitEmoji`.
+_Differences in browser._ If you load script directly into the page, without package system, module will add itself globally with name `markdownitEmoji`.
-Then, init will look a bit different:
+Then init will look a bit different:

 ```js
 var md = window.markdownit().use(window.markdownitEmoji);